jwjames/easy-map/README.md

 meteor add jeffrey:easy-map
 ```
 <br>
-Note: This package has a default width and height set to width:800px height:500px.
+Note: This package has a default width:800px and height:500px.
 <br><br>

 ## Directions: